 Each time that a candidate slot is entered, the p-persistent algorithm is applied.
 If the algorithm determines that a transmission shall be inhibited, then the parameter LME.RTCSC is decremented by one and LME.RTA is incremented by one.

 LME.RTCSC can also be decremented as a result of another station allocating a slot in the candidate set.
 If LME.RTCSC + LME.RTA < 8 then the candidate set shall be complemented with a new slot within the range of the current slot and LME.RTES following the slot selection criteria.

+Figure 17

+RATDMA p-persistent algorithm